voteview/member_photos/README.md

 ### Configuration

 * `config/config.json`: User-Agent for scraper and some default URLs, as well as database connection info if you are connecting to a MongoDB database to search members.
-* `config/facial_detection_blank.json`: A blank template for inserting Azure Face API key/endpoint, see section *Facial Detection* for details
+* `config/facial_recognition_blank.json`: A blank template for inserting Azure Face API key/endpoint, see section *Facial Recognition* for details
 * `config/bio_guide_results.json`: Blacklist for Congressional bioguide.
 * `config/wiki_results.json`: Blacklist for Wikipedia and greylist (articles recently scraped, confirmed to contain nothing, skip for a while)
 * `config/parties.json`: Party metadata, used for both checking Wikipedia articles and outputting party names.